jimmy2002916/parking_spot_finder/README.md

 The Flink Application is running on AWS EMR 5.29.0(master: c4.8xlarge, core: c4.8xlarge).
 The Kafka is built on AWS EC2 version 2(c4.4xlarge).

-# Building Application from Source
+# Getting Startted
 ## Installation
-install java in case you don't have it.
+You need to have java installed.
 ```sh
 $ sudo yum -y install java-1.8.0-openjdk*
 ```